kubevious/kubevious/docs/rules-engine.md

 | **warning**(msg) | Triggers a warning on the item.
 An optional message can be provided. |
 | **mark**(name)   | Marks the item with the specified marker.                    |

-Within the body of the rule script, an **item** variable (identical to the one used in *filter* function of target script) can be used to determine what kind of severity, message, and mark to attach.
+Within the body of the rule script, an **item** variable (identical to the one used in the *filter* function of target script) can be used to determine what kind of severity, message, and mark to attach.

 Let's consider the simple case of triggering errors on the latest image tags.